vgslavov/dev_ref/effective_c++.md

     * multiple inheritance is more complex than single inheritance; it can lead to new ambiguity issues and to the need for `virtual` inhertiance
-    * `virtual` inheritance imposes costs in size, speed, and complexity of initialization and assignment; it's most practical when `virtual` base classes have no data
+    * `virtual` inheritance imposes costs in size, speed, and complexity of initialization and assignment
+    * it's most practical when `virtual` base classes have no data
-    * multiple inheritance does have legitimate uses; one scenario involves combining `public` inheritance from an Interface class with `private` inheritance from a class that helps with implementation
+    * multiple inheritance does have legitimate uses
+    * one scenario involves combining `public` inheritance from an Interface class with `private` inheritance from a class that helps with implementation